Small Walk In Closet Layout Ideas That Will Change Your Wardrobe Game

 Layout #2: Shelves vs. Rods

-If your walk-in closet managed to get away with only the minimum 3 feet of walking space and you’re stuck with only one wall that’s appropriate for hanging rods, this layout is for you.
+If your tiny walk-in closet managed to get away with only the minimum 3 feet of walking space and you’re stuck with only one wall that’s appropriate for hanging rods, this layout is for you.
 Of course, adding dual hanging rods to this wall will significantly increase your hanging storage, if that’s what you care most about.
 However, you might be surprised to discover that the opposite wall (which is usually left bare by developers) can still be used for valuable storage space.
 A custom designer can incorporate the slimmest of shelving units onto that previously-unused wall, usually at a depth of 12” or less, to help you gain more usable surfaces.

 Alternatively, this layout idea can be customized further by incorporating open shelving units (including angled shoe shelves) on both opposing walls, with as little hanging space as your wardrobe actually requires.
 Knits and denim actually wear better when stored flat, and you may find that folding clothes lets you fit even more into your minimally-sized closet.
 Include a single hanging rod section around 72” for any long garments you might need to hang, and you’ll be good to go.